ShivaniThadiyan/Azure-Experience-Center/docs/Report.md

   * METRICES BY COUNTRY

 ### METRICS BY ATTENDEE COUNT
 - In Metrices by Attendee count,you can see all attendees of ODLs.
-For Export Report Click on **Export** button. it will directly download the excel sheet of the report.
+For export Report Click on **Export** button. it will directly download the excel sheet of the report.

 <img src="/Images/Metrices_AttendeeCount.png"/>

 <img src="/Images/Attendee_ExportReport.png"/>

 ### METRICES BY TEMPLATE
 - In Metrices by template, you can see all templates.
-For Export Report Click on **Export** button. it will directly download the excel sheet of the report.
+For export Report Click on **Export** button. it will directly download the excel sheet of the report.

 <img src="/Images/Metrices_TemplateCount.png"/>

 <img src="/Images/Template_ExportReport.png"/>

 ### METRICES BY ORGANIZATION
 - In Metrices by organization, you can see all Organizations.
-For Export Report Click on **Export** button. it will directly download the excel sheet of the report.
+For export Report Click on **Export** button. it will directly download the excel sheet of the report.

 <img src="/Images/Metrices_Organization.png"/>

 <img src="/Images/Organization_ExportReport.png"/>

 ### METRICES BY COUNTRY
 - In Metrices by Country, you can see all Country.
-For Export Report Click on **Export** button. it will directly download the excel sheet of the report.
+For export Report Click on **Export** button. it will directly download the excel sheet of the report.

 <img src="/Images/Metrices_Country.png"/>